puppetlabs/clj-http-client/README.md

 want to read `dev-resources/gen-pki.sh` for the commands to generate additional sets of files.

+## Upgrading dependencies

+The APIs provided by httpclient change significantly in 5.0 and some of the internal classes that we've extended change within minor releases of the 4.5 series.
+Whenever upgrading the apache/httpcomponents dependencies an audit of the Java classes should be undertaken, especially the classes pertaining to SafeRedirectedRequest and RedirectStrategy.

 ## Support

 We use the [Trapperkeeper project on JIRA](https://tickets.puppetlabs.com/browse/TK)